hyosung11/Launch-School/Courses/JS100/assessment.md

 Please include the following in your email:

-* Your name. => Introduction
+* Your name.

+INTRODUCTION

   * My full name is HyoSung Jonathon Bidol-Lee.
 You can call me 'H'.
 I live in Ridgewood, NJ, USA, a suburb of New York City.
 I'm married and the father of two children.

+EDUCATION AND PROFESSIONAL BACKGROUND
 * Your education and professional background, especially any _prior programming experience_.
 Please don't send a 1- or 2-sentence answer to this item.
-We will ask for more information if you do. => Education and Professional Background
+We will ask for more information if you do.

-  * laid off from Catalogic
+  * ~~laid off from Catalogic~~
   * MA in Teaching
   * JD from NYLS
   * BA in History from UM